aisha-x/THM/Rooms/SOC Level 1/Phishing/Snapped Phish-ing Line.md

 ### Q10.
 The adversary used other email addresses in the obtained phishing kit.
 What is the email address that ends in "@gmail.com"?

-- the other email wan it this location:  `office365/Validation/update`
+- the other email was in this location:  `office365/Validation/update`

 ![Screenshot 2025-06-08 145641](https://github.com/user-attachments/assets/e26b2be7-ced5-452a-86c8-e989c621484f)